vizzuhq/ipyvizzu/docs/docs/environments/jupyter/datacamp.md

-# Databricks
+# DataCamp

-You can use ipyvizzu in Databricks with the following restrictions:
+You can use ipyvizzu in DataCamp with the following restrictions:

 - [x] Change the url of Vizzu (`vizzu`)
 - [x] Change the width of the chart (`width`)